evaxwu/Air-Quality-Shiny-App/README.md

 ================
 Furred Flies (Caleb Weis, Eva Wu, Jimin Han)

 This file explains the structure of the repository.
-This file will include our write-up.

 ## Repo organization